 The Next Step

 After the success of the research and development period, and the feedback from the invited audience of a ‘work in progress’, The Shouting Mute has now developed the show in to a touring production with the aim to build partnerships with key venues across the South West region and London.
-With the right funding The Shouting Mute hopes to develop the artistic content as well as to create a touring infrastructure which will allow the production to tour more widely and ensure the work has the widest possible reach.
+The Shouting Mute hopes to develop the artistic content further, and create a touring infrastructure, which will allow the production to tour widely in the hope that this unique point of view has the widest possible reach.